The fundamental theorem of cubical small cancellation theory: Basic definitions

 Let $X$ be a combinatorial $2$-complex.
 A nontrivial combinatorial path $P\to X$ is a \emph{piece} if there are 2-cells $C_1, C_2$ such that $P\to X$ factors as $P\to \partial C_1\to X$ and $P\to\partial C_2\to X$ but there does not exist a homeomorphism $\partial C_1\to\partial C_2$ such that the diagram

 commutes.
+A \emph{maximal piece} is a piece that is not a proper subpath of any piece.
 Note that in a minimal disc diagram $D$ notions of maximal pieces and of internal arcs coincide.
-Every internal and semi-internal edge is contained in unique arc, hence in a unique maximal piece.
+Every internal and semi-internal edge in such a minimal disc diagram is contained in a unique arc, hence in a unique maximal piece.

 Let $p$ be a natural number.
-A 2-complex $X$ is \emph{$C(p)$-complex} (or it satisfies \emph{$C(p)$-condition}) if the boundary path of each 2-cell cannot be expressed as a concatenation of fewer than $p$ pieces in $X$.
+A $2$-complex $X$ is \emph{$\mathrm C(p)$-complex} (or it satisfies \emph{$\mathrm C(p)$-condition}) if the boundary path of each $2$-cell cannot be expressed as a concatenation of fewer than $p$ pieces in $X$.